 Staying in a high-enough residence may grant you the best view of the East River and the Manhattan skyline.
 Things that most people living in Manhattan do not get.

-Of course, these developed residential areas often also translate into the most expensive.
+Of course, these developed residential areas often also translate into one of the most expensive neighborhoods in NYC.
 Their convenient proximity to Manhattan (we’re talking about a subway ride of 10 to 20 minutes) makes these neighborhoods very competitive, as well.

 Astoria is a slowly emerging neighborhood perfect for young professionals and the millennial crowd.
 Crowds who are in need of spacious living arrangements at a fraction of Manhattan’s real estate prices.